 Mr. Gross has published analyses and opinion pieces in leading domestic and international publications, and has been a Commentator for national and international TV and radio programs.

-He graduated with a B.A., magna cum laude, from Cornell University and earned his J.D. from the University of Chicago, where he also finished coursework for a Ph.D. in Political Science.
+He earned his J.D. from the University of Chicago, where he also finished coursework for a Ph.D. in Political Science, and he graduated with a B.A., magna cum laude, from Cornell University.
 Mr. Gross speaks French and Korean.

 He is based in Washington, D.C.